Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Shawn Mendes

-Shawn Mendes looked hot, hot, hot in a navy blazer and black pant/shirt combo.
+Shawn Mendes looked hot, hot, hot in a navy suit and black undershirt by Paul Smith.

 Lester Cohen/Getty Images for The Recording Academy